Clearbox-AI/clearbox-wrapper/README.md

 The resulting wrapped folder can be loaded via the Wrapper and the model will be ready to take input through the `predict` methods.
 The optional pre-processing and data cleaning functions, if present, can be loaded as separate functions as well.

-**IMPORTANT**: The `predict` method of the wrapped model outputs class probabilities (if the corresponding method is present in the original model).
+**IMPORTANT**: The `predict` method of the wrapped model outputs class probabilities by default (if the corresponding method is present in the original model).
 If a `predict_proba` method is not present in the wrapped model (e.g. regression problems or models that output probabilities by default), the wrapper will use the `predict` method instead.

 ## Pre-processing